 How to remove the HUD

 The alternative to this is using the showcase camera or drone camera.
-You can doing thing by pressing the INS (insert) button on your keyboard.
+You can do this by pressing the INS (insert) button on your keyboard.
 Alternatively, click the little icon at the middle top of the screen to open the shortcut menu, then click on the camera icon.

 Remove points of interest